barkerest/IntelligentData/README.md

   Setting a table name prefix on an IntelligentDbContext will cause all table names to be prefixed with that value.
 In a shared database, this would allow you to easily segregate different data without worrying about naming conflicts.
+* __Entity Update Commands__
+  Allows easily manipulating the database contents without the use of the context change tracker.
+  Primarily this is useful within a transaction when you have many changes to make.
+The default behavior of a DbContext is to submit all changes at once when you call SaveChanges().
+  This method generates a massive set of SQL commands to send to the server that may take an excessive amount of time to complete and may even timeout.
+By using entity update commands within a transaction involving thousands of database updates, the commands are queued up inside the database server as they are encountered and only committed if the overall operation is successful.
+The database server doesn't have to parse a massive set of commands all at once and a timeout is far less likely to occur.

 ## Usage